Camera: miniCAM8M gain 78/ offset 50-Linearity HDR mode

 In the “Linearity HDR” mode, the full well is 46 ke-, while the read noise is only 1.0e-; the dynamic range reaches up to 46,300:1, equivalent to 93 dB or 15.5 stops.

-The OD value, as a physical measure of the degree of light attenuation after passing through a filter, directly affects the filter’s ability to suppress unwanted light during imaging.
+*Optical Density (OD): It works as a physical measure of the degree of light attenuation after passing through an optical filter, directly affects the filter’s ability to suppress unwanted light during imaging.
 A higher OD value indicates stronger suppression of stray light, effectively blocking most unnecessary light sources and thereby enhancing image contrast and detail clarity.

 (M57, captured by Nico Carver using miniCAM8 +ArIII, SII, Ha, OIII filters)